-- B1 Assure the clinic is operated under the direct, on-site supervision of a board-certified OB/GYN and have an identified perinatologist available for referral.
-(Guidelines for Perinatal Care, 8th ed., pp. 7-8) - B2 Augment care with advanced practice practitioners as prescribed by a physician.
-(Guidelines for Perinatal Care, 8th ed., pp. 43-48) - B3 If the local health department offers NST services, these services must be provided by an experienced licensed healthcare professional to perform a Non-Stress Test (NST) when indication warrants.
+- B1 Assure the clinic is operated under the direct, on-site supervision of a board-certified OB/GYN and have an identified perinatologist available for referral. - B2 Augment care with advanced practice practitioners as prescribed by a physician. - B3 If the local health department offers NST services, these services must be provided by an experienced licensed healthcare professional to perform a Non-Stress Test (NST) when indication warrants.
 These healthcare professionals include: Registered Nurses (RNs), Certified Nurse-Midwives, Nurse Practitioners, Clinical Nurse Specialists, Physicians, and Physician Assistants.
-Documentation of fetal monitoring training is required every two years for RNs.
-(JOGNN, No. 44, pp. 683-686; (2015); ACOG Practice Bulletin, No 229, June 2021; Guidelines for Perinatal Care, 8th ed., pp. 198-202)
+Documentation of fetal monitoring training is required every two years for RNs. - B4 Provide comprehensive clinical assessments for all clients by a Licensed Clinical Social Worker (LCSW) or Licensed Clinical Social Worker - Associate (LCSW-A) as indicated by Maternal Health History Forms C1 & C2 in combination with validated screening tools. - B5 Provide nutrition assessments for all clients and counseling as needed by a Registered Dietitian or Licensed Dietitian/ Nutritionist (RD or LDN). - B6 Provide services in accordance with ACOG guidelines on high risk maternity care. - B7 Conduct annual quality assurance review to assure policies and procedures are carried out. - B8 Report interruption of services or inability to meet quality assurance deliverables within 14 days to the Maternal Health Nurse Consultant. - B9 Demonstrate excellence in customer friendly services as evidenced by annual patient satisfaction surveys.

-- B4 Provide comprehensive clinical assessments for all clients by a Licensed Clinical Social Worker (LCSW) or Licensed clinical Social Worker - Associate (LCSW-A) as indicated by Maternal Health History Forms C1 & C2 in combination with validated screening tools. - B5 Provide nutrition assessments for all clients and counseling as needed by a Registered Dietitian or Licensed Dietitian/ Nutritionist (RD or LDN). - B6 Provide services in accordance with ACOG guidelines on high risk maternity care to help assure that patients at high-risk for experiencing an infant or fetal death receive appropriate care. - B7 Conduct annual quality assurance review to assure policies and procedures are carried out. - B8 Report interruption of services or inability to meet quality assurance deliverables within 14 days to the Maternal Health Nurse Consultant. - B9 Demonstrate excellence in customer friendly services as evidenced by annual patient satisfaction surveys. - B10 Have all its staff, clinical and non-clinical, participate in at least one training annually focused on health equity, health disparities, or social determinants of health to support individual competencies and organizational capacity to promote health equity. - B11 Have the provision of active electronic mail membership and direct access to the Internet for the maternity nurse supervisor, LCSW, and nutritionist.
+- B10 Have all its staff, clinical and non-clinical, participate in at least one training annually focused on health equity, health disparities, or social determinants of health to support individual competencies and organizational capacity to promote health equity. - B11 Have the provision of active electronic mail membership and direct access to the Internet for the maternity nurse supervisor, LCSW, and nutritionist.
 HRMC funds can be used to finance and maintain hardware, software and subscription linkage to the current local market values. - B12 Use interpreter services for all high risk programs when appropriate.